EasySigh/wtcook/README.md

-# Wtcook
+# Intro
 Welcome to **What to Cook** project!\
+Thank you for your interest in my repo.

+## About
-This Website is aimed to help Housewives with daily cooking.
+This Website is aimed to help Housewives with daily question — _" What to cook? "_.\
+To reduce time for reflection and diversify the diet.

 ## Site map
 - Home Page
-- Register / Login pages
+- Register / Login / Reset password
 - Dashboard
   - Profile
     - Settings